The strong first order electroweak phase transition in the $U(1)_X$SSM: The one loop effective potential at finite temperature

-At high temperature and low temperature, the functions $J_B[m_B^2(h,y,z)/T^2]$ and $J_F[m_F^2(h,y,z)/T^2]$ can be expanded.
+At high temperature and low temperature, the functions $J_B[m_B^2(h,y,z)/T^2]$ and $J_F[m_F^2(h,y,z)/T^2]$ can be expanded\cite{chaowei,BianLG,LiTJ}.
 In the numerical calculation of Ref.\cite{LiTJ}, the authors give perfect approximations for the functions $J_B[m_B^2(h,y,z)/T^2]$ and $J_F[m_F^2(h,y,z)/T^2]$.

 Adding temperature dependent self-energy contributions $\Pi(T)$ to $m_i^2(h,y,z)$, one can obtain the temperature dependent scalar mass squared $\mathcal{M}^2(h,y,z,T)=m^2(h,y,z)+\Pi(T)$\cite{BTmass}.
 In this equation, $\Pi(T)$ is proportional to $T^2$.
 The longitudinal components of gauge bosons receive such contributions.
 The $\Pi(T)$ for particles in $U(1)_X$SSM are shown here.
+Following the method\cite{LiTJ,BTmass} for the temperature correction of particle mass, we deduce Eqs.(20$\sim$23) in our model.

 1. $\Pi(T)$ for scalar quarks

 2. $\Pi(T)$ for scalar charged leptons and scalar neutrinos

 3. $\Pi(T)$ for Higgs doublets and singlets